In this article

 • Cost: Physical networks can be more expensive to set up and maintain than virtual networks, as they require purchasing physical hardware.

-• Scalability: Physical networks can be challenging to scale up or down to meet changing needs, as it often requires purchasing new hardware.
+• Scalability: Physical networks can be challenging to scale up or down to meet changing needs, often requiring purchasing new hardware.

 • Maintenance: Physical networks require regular maintenance and upgrades, which can be time-consuming and expensive.